 Some insecticides can be used, but control is difficult, as the application needs to be timed with the emergence of the adults.
 Sprays containing bifenthrin, carbaryl, cyfluthrin, or malathion can all be used to treat these insects on boxwood bushes.

 Eurytetranychus buxi is a spider mite – the boxwood mite to be exact.
 These boxwood shrub pests feed on the underside of the leaves, leaving them stippled with tiny white or yellow spots.
-Both European and American boxwoods are susceptible to boxwood mite.
+Both European and American boxwoods are susceptible to boxwood mites.
 Japanese boxwood is a bit more resistant.
 High nitrogen fertilizer applications coincide with large populations of boxwood mites.

 As with other types of spider mites, these pests overwinter as eggs on the underside of the leaves.
 They then hatch in May with another generation on the way in 2-3 weeks.
-Since this means multiple generation per year, treating these bugs on boxwoods is imperative as early in the season as possible.
+Since this means multiple generations per year, treating these bugs on boxwoods is imperative as early in the season as possible.
 The mites are most active in the spring and early summer and at their worst when conditions are dry and dusty.
 Complete defoliation can occur if the infestation is heavy.

 To treat boxwood mites, you can try and wash them from the plants with a stream of water.
 Also, horticultural oil is effective.
 For an aggressive treatment, apply products containing abamectin, bifenthrin, malathion, or oxythioquinox in the first two weeks of May to get a jump on the population.